DayZedAndConfused762/RustAndRuin/rustandruin.md

 ...Update the log messages for the "Search Lot 27", add more messages that can be used, instead of just "You rummage through the debris and forgotten corners of your trailer..."

+...The items in the "Supplies" category are not showing correctly, there is no text in the buttons.

 -------------------------------------------------------
 Completed and QA'd
 -------------------------------------------------------